josephKimiri/josephKimiri/README.md

 - 👋 Hi, I’m @josephKimiri
 - 👀 I’m interested in Web Development particulary Front-End development.
-- 🌱 I’m currently learning learning React Js and Angular JS.
+- 🌱 I’m currently learning learning React Js, node js and Laravel.
 - 💞️ I’m looking to collaborate on projects with different developers so as to achieve greatness.
-- 📫 You can reach me out via e-mail: mash.developers2k@gmail.com or via Tel:+254746023103
+- 📫 You can reach me out via e-mail: joseph.kimiri.macharia@gmail.com or via Tel:+254746023103

 <!---
 josephKimiri/josephKimiri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.